-- Soon after Francis Scott Key wrote his poem, the poem was put to music.
+- Tell students that soon after Francis Scott Key wrote his poem, it was set to music.
 Later, the first verse of this song became the United States national anthem.

-- Hand each student a Star Spangled Banner Illustrated Lyrics Sheet.
+- Hand each student a Star Spangled Banner Illustrated Lyrics Sheet and direct students to write their names on their sheet.
 Explain that the illustrations can help them remember the lyrics to our national anthem.
-(Make sure students save this sheet for use in Session 3.)
+(Make sure to save students’ lyric sheets for use in Session 3.)

-- Play the Star Spangled Banner again, using the Chalmers recording or the Case recording or another of your choosing, and direct students to use the illustrated lyrics sheet to help them follow along as the song is sung.
+- Play the Star Spangled Banner again, using the Chalmers recording or the Case recording or another of your choosing, and direct students to quietly hum or sing along as they color the lyrics sheet.